 For [Model] parameters, Min corresponds to the conditions for weak/slow buffers, Max corresponds to conditions for strong/fast buffers.
-These conditions are controlled by buffer selections for process, temperature and voltage conditions.
+These conditions are controlled by buffer selections for process, temperature ar voltage conditions.

-Normally all keywords and subparameters scoped by the [Model] keyword with typ/min/max data has three columns corresponding to typical, weak/slow, and strong/fast, in order.
-The major exception is C\comp (including C\comp\\), which uses the numerically lowest value for Min, and numerically highest for Max.
-The highest [Temperature] value may fall into the Min column or the Max column, depending on technology.
-For CMOS technology the highest [Temperature] usually results in slow/weak operation, and would appear in the Min column.
+Normally all keywords and subparameters scoped by the [Model] keyword with typ/min/max data has three columns corresponding to typical, weak/slow, ar strong/fast, in order.
+The major exception is C_comp (including C_comp), which uses the numerically lowest value for Min, and numerically highest f Max.
+The highest [Temperature] value may fall into the Min column or the folumn, depending on technology.
+For CMOS technology the highest [Temperat usually results in slow/weak operation, and would appear in the Min column must sum to the original C_comp value.
+In other words, specifying the discapacitance in this more specific way should not change its overall value.

-5.1.2. {LEVEL 2} [Model] C comp is reasonable
+5.1.2. {LEVEL 2} [Model] C_comp is reasonable